| Home |PDF file for this Trip

 The Alamgiri Gate of Lahore Fort, Hazuri Bagh Baradar, Samadhi of Maharaja Ranjit Singh, Mughal era original Roshnai Gate, Tomb of Allama Iqbal, British era Roshnai Gate and tomb of Sir Sikandar Hayat Khan are all enclosed in the same area as Badshahi Mosque, guaranteeing an experience like no other.
 The Samadhi of Maharaja Ranjit Singh is an example of the religious harmony that exists in this city full of culture and history.

 We will proceed to the Unesco World Heritage site of Shalamar Garden covering 16 hectares and is arranged in three terraces descending from the south to the north.
-After dinner will go to airport for mid-night OR early flight (17th April).
-O/N Flight Lahore to KUL.
+After dinner will drive back to Islamabad airport catch up mid-night OR early flight (17th April).
+O/N Flight Islamabad to KUL.

 TERMS AND CONDITIONS